 The headache, nausea, dry mouth and other discomforts of a hangover can make anyone vow to give up drinking forever.
 Most people know that a hangover results from drinking too much alcohol, but how much is too much varies widely from person to person.
-How many beers you're able to drink without suffering a hangover depends on your physiological makeup, your health, your own drinking history and even your family's drinking history.
+How many beers you're able to drink without having a hangover depends on your physiological makeup, your health, your own drinking history and even your family's drinking history.

 Who Gets Hangovers?

-Rhode Island researcher Dr. Robert Swift, of Providence Veteran Affairs Medical Center, studied hangovers and found that mild to moderate drinkers were more likely to suffer hangovers than habitually heavy drinkers.
+Rhode Island researcher Dr. Robert Swift, of Providence Veteran Affairs Medical Center, studied hangovers and found that mild to moderate drinkers were more likely to experience hangovers than habitually heavy drinkers.
 This may be because the body builds up a tolerance to the effects of alcohol.
 Or it may be that heavy drinkers keep drinking to stave off the pain of a hangover.
-Dr. Swift also found that if you had a family history of alcoholism, you were more likely to suffer from bad hangovers.
+Dr. Swift also found that if you had a family history of alcoholism, you were more likely to experience bad hangovers.

 How Many Beers?